-SECTION 601 - Required background investigations.
-All primary management officials and key employees of any class II or III gaming operation, including the Chairman and members of the Agency and the gaming manager, shall be subject to background investigations required by the Act, Commission regulations, this Code, and Secretarial procedures.
-Background investigations shall be conducted at the outset of employment, and shall be ongoing.
-The Council may accord responsibility to another entity with respect to background investigations.
+Section 601 - Required Background Investigations.
+All Primary Management Officials and key employees of any class II or III gaming operation, including the chairman and members of the Agency and the gaming manager, shall be subject to background investigations required by the Act, Commission regulations, this Code, and Secretarial Procedures.
+Background investigations shall be conducted at the outset of employment, shall be ongoing, and shall be at least as stringent as those in Parts 556 and 558 of Title 25 of the Code of Federal Regulations ("CFR").
+The Business Council may accord responsibility to another entity with respect to background investigations.
 Otherwise, the Agency shall be directly responsible for such investigations.

-SECTION 602 - Statement of Responsibilities.
+Section 602 - Statement of Responsibilities.
 The Tribe is responsible for the conduct of background investigations and suitability determinations.
-The Agency shall have primary responsibility of conducting and causing to be conducted the background investigations, except that the Council shall have such responsibility with respect to the Chairman and members of the Agency.
-Once an Executive Director of the Agency (or the Chairman, in his stead) has been fully investigated and approved, the Agency may delegate to the Director or the Chairman the duty of conducting or causing to be conducted investigative work regarding other key employees and primary management officials, if any, subject to the review and approval of the Agency.
-Selection of the above approach is based on the necessity of assuring adequate oversight and investigation of all key employees and primary management officials.
+The Agency shall have primary responsibility of conducting and causing to be conducted the background investigations, except that the Business Council shall have such responsibility with respect to the chairman and members of the Agency.
+Once an executive director of the Agency (or the chairman, in his stead) has been fully investigated and approved, the Agency may delegate to the director or the chairman the duty of conducting or causing to be conducted investigative work regarding other key employees and Primary Management Officials, if any, subject to the review and approval of the Agency.
+Selection of the above approach is based on the necessity of assuring adequate oversight and investigation of all key employees and Primary Management Officials.

-SECTION 603 - Notices to applicants.
-Any application forms for a key employee or primary management official shall include a privacy notice pursuant to 25 CFR §556.2, a notice regarding penalties for false statements pursuant to 25 CFR §556.3, and any other notices required by applicable law.
+Section 603 - Notices to Applicants.
+Any application forms for a key employee or Primary Management Official shall include a privacy notice pursuant to 25 CFR §556.2, a notice regarding penalties for false statements pursuant to 25 CFR §556.3, and any other notices required by applicable law.

-SECTION 604 - Information from applicants.
-The Agency shall obtain from any candidate for primary management official or key employee at least the following information:
+Section 604 - Information from Applicants.
+The Agency shall

+Northern Arapaho Code Title 3.
+Gaming Code \\\\, 2017 Page 24 obtain from any candidate for Primary Management Official or key employee at least the following information: